Hans Speier

 Hans Speier (February 3, 1905 – February 17, 1990) was a German-American sociologist who worked with the United States Government as a Germany expert both during and after World War II.
+He was an influence on U.S. foreign policy, helping to establish the RAND Corporation.
 He also published several books on German politics and culture throughout the middle half of the 20th century.

 Life

 In Germany

 Speier attended the Helmholtz grammar school in Berlin, where he received his diploma in 1923.
 At the urging of his father, who was rattled by inflation, he began training as a banker, during which he heard lectures at the Friedrich-Wilhelm University during lunch before the actually intended studies.
 After one year he abandoned being a banker, and continued his tutoring in math, politics, and history on free mornings before his philosophy studies.

 After 1925, Speier majored in sociology and Economics and minored in philosophy and history at the University of Heidelberg.
 He received his doctorate after six semesters in 1929 with a dissertation on the philosophy of history.
 He was the first PhD student of sociologist Karl Mannheim, whom he periodically studied with.
 Speier spent most of his time with Emil Lederer, whose assistant was already employed as a student.

 With support of Rudolf Hilferding (a friend of Lederer), Speier was appointed as editor of social sciences at the Ullstein-Verlag in Berlin in 1929.
 He served as Professor of sociology at the Deutsche Hochschule für Politik in 1931, and was also active in the worker education of the SPD.
 In 1932 he was also the assistant of Emil Lederer at the Friedrich-Wilhelm University.
 The Deutsche Hochschule für Politik was closed by the Nazis.
 His wife, Luise, lost her position as a public health doctor in the Wedding neighborhood of Berlin, because she was Jewish.
 In September 1933, he emigrated to the United States and followed his teacher Emil Lederer.
 His wife followed with his daughter in October 1933.